 - Setting up an area in your basement that’s perfect for practicing yoga or a musical instrument.

 Use your hobby as a way to relieve stress at some point each day.
 In addition to enjoying your usual hobbies, think about exploring new creative outlets.
 This is an especially good move if you always seem to find yourself with too much extra time on your hands.

 From wood carving to graphic design, there’s no shortage of hobbies that you can enjoy from the comfort of your home.
 You might even want to take things a step further and take classes at a local community college.

 Start a gratitude journal

 Under that list, jot down anything you’d like to accomplish in the spring.
 Include a mix of work, relationship and hobby goals.
 Want to start a new workout routine?
-Add it to the list.
-Want to complete a home improvement project?
-Add that to your list.
+Planning to complete a home improvement project?
+Add those to your list.
 Allow your list of past accomplishments to motivate you through your newer goals.

 Address bad habits

 Identify a bad habit that you’d like to leave behind.
 It could be something like smoking cigarettes, hoarding items, binge eating or judging other people too harshly.

 Come up with an actionable step-by-step plan to address the issue.
 Also, be patient with yourself as you strive to drop the habit.
 Try to focus on one habit at a time, giving it your full attention before you move on to a different behavior.

 As you drop bad habits, consider replacing them with more positive ones.
 Spring usually brings warmer weather, which is a great time to take up some outdoor hobbies, like a new workout routine that can have a positive effect on both your mental and physical health.